 Youth Leadership Summit

-We are accepting applications for our Spring 2021 Youth Leadership Summit!
+We are accepting applications for our Fall 2021 Youth Leadership Summit!
+The deadline to submit your application has been extended to Friday, September 3.

 Our Youth Leadership Summit (YLS) is a multi-day leadership development program for high-achieving college students from a variety of disciplines who are dedicated to addressing issues impacting Asian American and Pacific Islander communities.